 The WNA would be revenue neutral, paid for by scrapping the inequitable personal allowance of income tax.
 As it would be means tested against the Universal Credit system, it would also reduce the cost of UC by around £15-20 billion per year, making a new system of genuine income protection much more affordable.
-As an initial step towards a new system we propose starting with the following reforms to UC:
+In addition we propose the following reforms to UC: